kb1900/daily-schedule/README.md

    - Click "Create Application"
    - Save the API Token/Key that is generated (this is your application token)

-3. Run the scheduler with the `--pushover-token` flag:
+3. Configure your Pushover credentials in the `.env` file or run the scheduler with the `--pushover-token` flag:

 ```bash
 uv run run_scheduler.py --person "Smith,J" --pushover-token "YOUR_APP_TOKEN"
 ```

 ⚠️ **Important**: The `--pushover-token` parameter requires your application token (from step 2), NOT your user key.
-Your user key is already configured in the script.
+Your user key should be configured in the `.env` file.

 #### Enhanced Notifications